 - Feeling guilty or bad

 - Not looking after themselves

-- Feeling hopeless and wanting to die (this symptom would indicate severe depression and require an immediate response)
+- Feeling hopeless and wanting to die (this indicates severe depression and requires an immediate response)

 - Suffering aches and pains